tbwhite2/tbwhite2.github.io/_posts/2020-2-24-WhatCookin_Hello_World_Model.md

-At its core, a random forest model is a collection of decision trees given slightly different build information adn parameters being combined to form a model that is typically more predictive than possible with a singletree.
+At its core, a random forest model is a collection of decision trees given slightly different build information adn parameters being combined to form a model that is typically more predictive than possible with a single tree.
 I won't go into the details on the model in this post, but if you're curious (or just want a refresher) - I like the description in [this link](https://www.stat.berkeley.edu/~breiman/RandomForests/cc_home.htm).
 The implementation of a random forest in R is very straightforward: